Ace Combat 6: Fires of Liberation: Plot

-In 2015, the Emmerian capital of Gracemeria is suddenly attacked by Estovakian aircraft.
-Talisman and Shamrock, part of the Emmerian forces intercepting the Estovakian aircraft, are assigned together due to neither pilot having a wingman, forming Garuda Team.
-As the battle begins, Melissa witnesses Estovakian aircraft destroy the bridge that her daughter Matilda's school bus is supposed to be crossing.

-The air defense mission is interrupted by cruise missiles launched from offshore and the arrival of ace pilots from Estovakia's elite "Strigon Team" led by Lt.
-Col. Voychek, crippling Emmerian forces and forcing them to withdraw.
-Many civilians flee as well, including Melissa, who learns her husband, an Emmerian fighter pilot, was killed in action.
-Later, Melissa hears Matilda's voice in a radio broadcast from Estovakian-occupied Gracemeria and begins a journey back to the city to reunite with her.
-Meanwhile, Voychek is reassigned to gather intelligence from Emmerian POWs in Gracemeria, following injuries sustained after being shot down by Garuda Team; however, the POWs only taunt him to "go dance with the angels", a phrase spoken by Matilda over the radio and used as a slogan of defiance by the Emmerians.
+In 2015, the Emmerian capital of Gracemeria is attacked by Estovakia.
+Emmerian forces scramble to defend Gracemeria, including Talisman and Shamrock, who form Garuda Team due to neither pilot having a wingman.
+As the battle begins, Melissa witnesses Estovakian aircraft destroy the bridge that Matilda's school bus is supposed to be crossing.
+The battle is interrupted by a cruise missile barrage and Estovakia's elite "Strigon Team" squadron led by Lt.
+Col. Voychek, forcing the Emmerians to withdraw.
+Melissa, fleeing alongside other Emmerian refugees, learns her husband, an Emmerian fighter pilot, was killed in action.
+Later, Melissa hears Matilda's voice in a radio broadcast from Estovakian-occupied Gracemeria and begins a journey back to the city to find her.
+Voychek, injured after being shot down by Garuda Team, is reassigned to interrogate Emmerian POWs, but they only taunt him to "go dance with the angels", a phrase from Matilda's broadcasts used as a slogan of defiance by the Emmerians.

-Over the next three months, Emmerian forces on the mainland are forced west by Estovakian attacks, supported by their cruise missiles.
-The surviving Emmerian forces rendezvous at Khesed Island and reorganize to conduct a counterattack against the invasion.
-Garuda Team supports the Emmerian counterattack, but their advance is once again stalled by a cruise missile attack.
-Emmerian intelligence determines the source of the missiles to be an Estovakian airborne aircraft carrier, and Garuda Team leads an assault on the carrier to destroy it, distinguishing themselves among Emmerian and Estovakian forces.
-Meanwhile, Melissa meets and befriends Ludmila, who is attempting to find Toscha in Gracemeria.
-Elsewhere, Serval begins their push to reach Gracemeria and rob a bank, eventually meeting Melissa and Ludmila and giving them a ride to the city.